 Malicious actors know that despite having heard that it's risky, employees still connect to public Wi-Fi.
 Have you watched the video clip of this 12-year-old "cyber ninja"?
 Show your employees this video to change their minds about connecting to just any Wi-Fi.
 There are quite a few interesting videos on YouTube that illustrate just how easily social engineering can be pulled off allowing hackers a means in.
 A couple of other great examples that will leave you stunned are the video using crying baby sounds in the background as a means of persuasion and another video calling tech support to gain access to privileged information.
 The success of both experiments relies solely on taking advantage of people's good nature.

 Think about how easy it would be to guess the answers to your password security questions simply by spending a little time researching a person's social media accounts.
 Moreover, consider how many of your employees share passwords across various applications.
 Malicious actors will use the tried-and-true methods first to break through.

 TechGuard is offering a resource to help your employees protect themselves against social engineering attacks.
 If you would like our FREE Social Engineering Prevention Guide, please click below.

 In it for the Thrill

 Furthermore, ethical hackers will tell you they love the thrill and adrenaline rush of what they do.
 In fact, I've been told this by our very own at TechGuard.
-To protect your company it's imperative to think like a hacker.
+To protect your company, it's imperative to think like a hacker.
 Hackers, both ethical and unethical are trained to think critically and on their feet when using manipulation.
 The best way to protect your company is to simply think about how you would gain access if you were in the shoes of the attacker.
 Hire an ethical hacker to find your weaknesses before somebody else does.
-To learn more about how TechGuard can use an ethical hacker or other methods to test how secure your employees behaviors are, email us at TGSCyber@techguard.com.
+To learn more about how TechGuard can use ethical hacking and other methods to test how secure your employees' behaviors are, contact us today.